Degenerate homoclinic bifurcations in complex dimension 2: Bifurcations from persistent tangencies

 Let us admit this result for the moment and conclude the proof of the theorem.
-Let $ \Lambda_{\mathrm {dissip}}$ be the region of the parameter space made of dissipative maps.
-Let us first show that the coincidence between $\mathcal F(p)$ and $\mathcal F(q)$ propagates along $W_\beta\cap \Lambda_{\mathrm {dissip}}$.
-Since these foliations are defined only in terms of the eigenvalues of $p$ and $q$, for this it is enough to show that we can follow these periodic points along $W_\beta\cap \Lambda_{\mathrm {dissip}}$.
+Let us first show that the coincidence between $\mathcal F(p)$ and $\mathcal F(q)$ propagates along $Y$.
+Since these foliations are defined only in terms of the eigenvalues of $p$ and $q$, for this it is enough to show that we can follow $p$ and $q$ as periodic points along $Y$.
 For $q$ this is obvious because along $W_\beta$ one multiplier is $e^{i\beta}\neq 1$ and the other one is smaller than 1 in modulus by dissipativity.
-For $p$, since $W_\beta$ is a leaf of $\mathcal F(p)$ near $\lambda_1$ of the form $u_\la (p) = s_\la (p)^c e^{i\alpha}$, by (real) analytic continuation, this property persists as long as we can follow $p$.
+For $p$, since $Y$ is a leaf of $\mathcal F(p)$ near $\lambda_1$ of the form $u_\la (p) = s_\la (p)^c e^{i\alpha}$, by (real) analytic continuation, this property persists as long as we can follow $p$.
 But this relation implies that if one eigenvalue hits 1, then the other one has modulus 1 as well, which is impossible in the dissipative regime, and we are done.

-Now, let $\lambda \in W_\beta$ converge to some parameter $\la_2\in \widetilde \Lambda$ with Jacobian 0.
+Now, let $\lambda \in Y$ converge to some parameter $\la_2\in \widetilde \Lambda$ with Jacobian 0.
 For $q$, this means that the stable eigenvalue tends to 0.
 For $p$, the fact that $-1<c<0$ in the relation $u_\la (p) = s_\la (p)^c e^{i\alpha}$ forces $\abs{s_\la(p)}\inv \geq \abs{u_\la(p)}$, so $s_\la(p)$ remains the stable eigenvalue.
 Thus, as the Jacobian tends to 0, $s_\la(p)$ must tend to zero, hence $\abs{u_\la(p)}$ tends to infinity, which is a contradiction because $f_\la$ converges to some well-defined 1-dimensional map in $\widetilde \Lambda$.
 This finishes the proof of Theorem~\ref{thm:newhouse_henon}.

-\begin{proof}[Proof of Lemma~\ref{lem:algebraic}] Basic elimination theory shows that $W_\beta$ is defined by an algebraic condition (see e.g.~\cite[\S 2.3]{BHI}), so it defines an algebraic hypersurface in $\widetilde \Lambda$.
-The non-trivial fact is that $W_\beta$ hits the zero Jacobian locus.
+\begin{proof}[Proof of Lemma~\ref{lem:algebraic}] Basic elimination theory shows that $W_\beta= \set{\lambda, u_{\lambda}(q) = e^{i\beta}}$ is defined by an algebraic condition (see e.g.~\cite[\S 2.3]{BHI}), so it defines an affine algebraic hypersurface in $\widetilde \Lambda$.
+The non-trivial fact is that $Y$ hits the zero Jacobian locus.